kivikakk/kivikakk.ee/jekyll/_posts/2024-08-06-tüüpiautomaat.md

 there'll soon be a second implementation which runs on a different architecture
 entirely: namely, it'll be an implementation _of_ this architecture on an FPGA.
-So the machine needs to be reasonably easy to implement in hardware --- if it simplifies the core design, I'll happily take tradeoffs that involve making the compiler more complicated, or the ISA more verbose.
+So the machine needs to be reasonably easy to implement in hardware --- if it simplifies the gateware design, I'll happily take tradeoffs that involve making the compiler more complicated, or the ISA more verbose.

 The ISA started out with opcodes like: